Merck Manual

 • Various measures for orthopedic and urologic complications

 A myelomeningoocele identified at birth is covered immediately with a sterile dressing.
-If the myelomeningocele is leaking CSF, antibiotics are started to prevent meningitis.
-Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 h after birth to reduce the risk of meningeal or ventricular infection.
+If the myelomeningocele is leaking cerebrospinal fluid, antibiotics are started to prevent meningitis.
+Neurosurgical repair of a myelomeningocele or an open spine typically is done within the first 72 hours after birth to reduce the risk of meningeal or ventricular infection.
 If the lesion is large or is in a difficult location, plastic surgeons may be consulted to ensure adequate closure.

-Kidney function must be monitored closely, and UTI should be treated promptly.
+Kidney function must be monitored closely, and urinary tract infection should be treated promptly.
 Obstructive uropathy at either the bladder outlet or ureteral level must be treated vigorously to prevent infection.
-When children are between 2 and 3 yr of age, or at any time if they have elevated pressure in the bladder with vesicoureteral reflux, clean intermittent catheterization is done to empty the bladder on a regular basis.
+When children are between 2 years and 3 years of age, or at any time if they have elevated pressure in the bladder with vesicoureteral reflux, clean intermittent catheterization is done to empty the bladder on a regular basis.
 Catheterization increases continence and maintains bladder and kidney health.

 At around the same time, children are placed on the commode or toilet after meals to encourage fecal continence.
-Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see treatment of stool incontinence Treatment Stool incontinence is the voluntary or involuntary passage of stool in inappropriate places in children > 4 years of age (or developmental equivalent) who do not have an organic defect or... read more ).
-In older children, an antegrade colonic enema procedure, in which a hole is placed through the abdominal wall into the colon to allow infusion of liquids, can improve continence.
-The hole is kept open by a tube (eg, a gastrostomy feeding tube).
+Well-balanced diets are encouraged; stool softeners, laxatives, or a combination may be helpful to ensure regular bowel movements and to increase continence (see treatment of stool incontinence).
+In older children, an antegrade colonic enema procedure, which is infusion of liquids through a gastrostomy tube, can improve continence.

 Orthopedic care should begin early.
-If a clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities is present, a cast is applied; surgery is often necessary after casting.
+If a clubfoot is present, a cast is applied; surgery is often necessary after casting.
 Hip joints are checked for dislocation.
-Affected children should be monitored for development of scoliosis, pathologic fractures, pressure sores, and muscle weakness and spasm.
+Affected children should be monitored for development of scoliosis, pathologic fractures, pressure injuries, and muscle weakness and spasm.

 Prevention of Spina Bifida

-Folate supplementation (400 to 800 mcg po once/day) in women beginning 3 mo before conception and continuing through the 1st trimester reduces the risk of neural tube defects (see prevention of congenital neurologic anomalies Prevention Congenital brain anomalies usually cause severe neurologic deficits; some may be fatal.
-Some of the most serious neurologic anomalies (eg, anencephaly, encephalocele, spina bifida) develop in... read more Prevention ).
+Folate supplementation (400 to 800 mcg orally once/day) in women beginning 3 months before conception and continuing through the 1st trimester reduces the risk of neural tube defects (see prevention of congenital neurologic anomalies).

 Key Points